gerstung-lab/deepSNV/README.md

 Note that this will not install the necessary dependencies.

-Previous (running) builds can be found in builds.
+Previous (running) builds can be found in `builds`.
 These will also be mirrored to the bioconductor development branch.